 By characterizing the performance signature of the basic blocks and extracting the counts and other relevant information at a basic block level granularity, we can predict the performance of an application in finer granularity more efficiently and scalably.
-However, extracting the BB execution counts for large input sizes of an application can be very costly and become a scalability bottleneck, and it requires executing or profiling the application.
-Thus, addressing this inefficiency is necessary to achieve scalable performance prediction for ModSim tools which would further enable hardware-software co-design.
-Therefore, BB count extrapolation enables scalable ModSim tools that use BB analysis in their performance prediction flow~\cite{ppt-ammp, ppt-sasmm, ppt-multicore, WCET2013}.
-Furthermore, BB analysis is needed in compiler analysis passes~\cite{llvm-mca:online}, and this work could be leveraged for that purpose.
+However, extracting the BB execution counts for large input sizes of an application can be very costly and become a scalability bottleneck, as it requires executing and/or profiling the application.
+Thus, addressing this inefficiency is necessary to achieve scalable performance prediction for ModSim tools, enabling hardware-software co-design.
+Therefore, BB count extrapolation enables scalable ModSim tools that use BB analysis in their performance prediction flow~\cite{ppt-ammp, ppt-multicore, WCET2013}.
+Furthermore, BB analysis is needed in compiler analysis passes~\cite{llvm-mca:online}, and this work could be leveraged for such purposes.

-In this paper, we introduce BB-ML.
-BB-ML uses Deep Neural Networks and regression-based machine learning techniques to predict basic block execution counts of GPU applications.
+In this paper, we introduce BB-ML, which uses Deep Neural Networks (DNN) to predict basic block execution counts of GPU applications.
 First, we build a Poisson Neural Network (PNN).
-PNN is a probabilistic model that treats basic block counts as a Poisson random variable and leverages Deep Neural Networks (DNNs) to learn to extrapolate basic block counts for larger input configurations (sizes) of applications.
-Furthermore, we employ the Bayesian Regularization Backpropagation Neural Network(BR-BPNN) that treats basic block count extrapolation as a regression task.
-For both models, we use labeled training data, where the input parameters of applications are used as input features for the neural networks, and basic block counts are used as the output of the networks.
-Results show that both networks can accurately extrapolate basic block counts for large input configurations and random input values of the applications.
-Also, we compare the results of PNN and BR-BPNN networks to find a generalized network that can fit applications from different domains.
-The result shows that the average accuracy of both networks for extrapolation is similar.
-In addition, we observe that BR-BPNN works better for linearly separable applications while PNN fits better for applications with non-linear behavior.
+PNN is a probabilistic model that treats basic block counts as a Poisson random variable and leverages Deep Neural Networks to learn to predict basic block counts for GPU applications.
+It also can extrapolate basic block counts for larger application input configurations (sizes).
+To train the model, we use labeled data where the input parameters of applications are used as input features for the neural networks, while the BB counts are used as the output of the networks.
+Results show that our model can accurately extrapolate basic block counts for large input configurations and random input values of the applications.

 The contributions of the paper are: